Transparency

 Social & Developer Platform Handles

-Social checking uses pure HTTP and official APIs — no browser automation, no Puppeteer, no headless Chrome.
-Every checker runs on Cloudflare Workers using fetch() with User-Agent headers, explicit timeouts (5–8s per platform), and Promise.allSettled() for concurrent execution.
-Results from all 20 platforms arrive in parallel, not sequentially.
+Social checking uses pure HTTP and official APIs - no browser automation, no Puppeteer, no headless Chrome.
+Every checker runs on our edge network with explicit per-platform timeouts, and all platforms are checked concurrently so results arrive in parallel, not one after another.

 Confidence Scoring